 - Establish the mood of your flower wreath painting

-- Create a rough sketch of elements you want to include in your flower wreath
+- Create a rough sketch of the elements you want to include in your flower wreath

-- Plan out the individual elements by creating mini illustrations of your favourites
+- Plan out the individual elements by creating mini illustrations and sketches of your favorites

 - Create uncomplicated studies on your bullet journal